luisDVA/annotater/paper.md

 ####
 ```

-The development version can add R and RStudio versions, platform, and operating system to the beginning of a script.
+In its development version, `annotater` supports adding R and RStudio versions, platform, and operating system to the beginning of a script.

 ## Concluding remarks